 When going into Half and Half, what I expected was a story that touched upon the subject of transsexuality, which is something I hardly see manga approach.
 Sure, there's your occasional manga with a crossdresser in it, however, be them male-to-female or female-to-male, that's a character insertion done mostly just for laughs, that is often borderline offensive and ultimately, doesn't bring the issue of gender identity forward.
 I also expected, from this manga, a story about how love isn't that much dependent on gender as it is on simply being with the one you like.

-Does Half and Half deliver on that? ...Well, I'd say, sadly, only sort of.
+Does Half and Half deliver on that? ...Well, I'd say, sadly,

 As the manga starts, Itsuki's character is very clearly defined.
 She presents herself as a woman and dresses as such.
 She even tells Hina, the main character, that they should "get along as fellow women" after spending all that time apart.